 Senior Research Scientist

-At Child Trends, Sara plays a key role in designing and launching projects focused on housing and educational justice at both local and national levels.
-This includes research that highlights barriers – due to systemic racism and sexism – in accessing housing and early care and education, as well as research that connects families and youth experiencing housing insecurity and homelessness to high-quality education programs.
+At Child Trends, Sara plays a key role in designing and launching projects at local, state, and national levels.
+This includes research that highlights barriers in accessing housing and early care and education, as well as research that connects families and youth experiencing housing insecurity and homelessness to high-quality education programs.
 For example, at the local level, she is currently part of a team working closely with residents in Newark, New Jersey to co-produce knowledge and policy recommendations to advance community-level change for families experiencing housing related challenges in the South Ward neighborhood.
-She also previously served as the co-principal investigator for an evaluation of Newark, New Jersey’s South Ward Promise Neighborhood initiative, which includes a study on issues related to housing in the community.
+At the state level Sara has led evaluations of state Education for Homeless Children and Youth programs.
+At the national level, Sara was previously co-principal investigator on a project exploring the early care and education needs and preferences of families living in public housing developments.

 She has presented to a wide variety of audiences including practitioners, policy makers, and researchers and has written research briefs, reports, white papers, and practitioner focused newsletters.
 Most recently she has been cited and interviewed as a housing expert by The New York Times, The National Broadcasting Company (NBC) and a local National Public Radio (NPR) affiliate station.